I can almost see the stars… (TRIGGER WARNINGS: rape, war, capital, human extinction)

 A common tactic used by rapists is forcefully giving things to their targets.

-In the month leading up to him raping me, the guy from my theatre group started forcing favors upon me – fixing my computer without asking, buying me food, giving me gifts I didn’t want.
+In the month leading up to him raping me, the guy from my theatre group started forcing favors upon me – fixing my computer without asking, buying me random food items, giving me gifts – more gifts than I was able to contemplate reciprocating.

 This is also the pattern in the logic of colonial invasion: “We’ll come in and give you books, Human Rights – we’ll even give you democracy, the greatest gift ever!”
 And watch the local people’s shock as tanks roll in, as armed soldiers are shooting their teenagers, drones dropping bombs on their dinner parties.